Sytm/nbt/README.md

 NbtIo.writeCompressed(root, file);
 ```

-And to read the data back from the disk into memory just use the `read()` methods:
+And to read the value back from the disk into memory just use the `read()` methods:
 ```java
 // For uncompressed input:
 CompoundTag root = NbtIo.read(file);